proximax-storage/go-xpx-chain-sdk/api.md

 func (ref *NamespaceService) GetNamespacesFromAccounts(ctx context.Context, addrs []*Address, nsId *NamespaceId,
 	pageSize int) ([]*NamespaceInfo, error)
 ```
-TODO what is nsId returns an array of namespace infos for passed owner addresses
+returns an array of namespace infos for passed owner addresses also it is
-also it is possible to use pagination
+possible to use pagination

 #### type NamespaceType